Siminov/samples/README.md

 Siminov is a open source framework which allows you to easily build your mobile apps without worrying about data storage and backend communication.

-It is supported for all different environments - (Android - Java, iOS - Objective-C|Swift, Windows - C#, OS X - Objective-C|Swift, Cordova, React Native, Xamarine, Titanium, NativeScript).
+It is supported on all major mobile platforms - (Android - Java, iOS - Objective-C|Swift, Windows - C#, OS X - Objective-C|Swift, Cordova, React Native, Xamarine, Titanium, NativeScript).

 LICENSE
 -------